-Ocean County College Freezes Tuition and Fees
+Ocean County College freezes tuition and fees

-Ocean County College announced Thursday it will not increase student tuition and fees for the next school year, maintaining its same costs as 2021.
-OCC is the first community college in the state to make this type of announcement, the college said in a release.
+TOMS RIVER — Ocean County College said Thursday it will not increase student tuition and fees for the next school year.

 Tuition will remain $175 per credit for in-county residents for the 2022 fiscal year.
 According to the college's website, tuition is $193 per credit for out-of-county residents.